-

 What are the most common ways to wind up / liquidate / dissolve an entity in your jurisdiction?
 Please provide a brief explanation of the process.

 In the event of a voluntary liquidation, the shareholders of a company (AG, GmbH, KG etc.) resolve to close down/wind-up its operations in their own discretion.
-In principle, a liquidation proceeds in a similar way for all types of companies – namely in three phases: dissolution, liquidation proceedings and termination/deletion of the company.
+In principle, a liquidation proceeds in a similar way for all types of companies – namely, in three phases: dissolution, liquidation proceedings and termination/deletion of the company.
 First, the dissolution/liquidation of the company has to be resolved by the shareholders.
-The resolution on the dissolution/liquidation a company has to be registered with the commercial register.
+The resolution on the dissolution/liquidation of a company has to be registered with the commercial register.
 The termination of the company is not yet complete with the dissolution.
 Rather, the liquidation phase follows the resolution to liquidate the company, which essentially pursues the purpose of satisfying creditors’ claims, distributing remaining assets among shareholders and deleting the company from the commercial register.
 Once the necessary liquidation measures have been completed, the liquidation is terminated.
 A final account must now be drawn up, and the termination of the liquidation can be filed for registration with the commercial register.
 With the deletion from the commercial register, the company ceases to exist.
 How exactly a liquidation is carried out depends very much on the legal form of the company.
-During the liquidation period, the company in the legal form of a GmbH or AG is no longer represented by managing directors/members of the board of directors but by liquidators, which are often the same individuals who acted as Managing Directors/members of the Management Board beforehand.
+During the liquidation period, the company in the legal form of a GmbH or AG is no longer represented by managing directors/members of the board of directors but by liquidators, which are often the same individuals who acted as Managing Directors/members of the Management Board be-forehand.
 A partnership like a KG is represented by shareholders acting as liquidators.
-The liquidators are obliged to close-down/wind-up the company’s business, collect all outstanding receivables and settle all claims of the company’s creditors as well as transforming all assets of the company into by selling and transferring the business as a whole or of operable parts thereof on an asset by asset basis.
+The liquidators are obliged to close-down/wind-up the company’s business, collect all outstanding receivables and settle all claims of the company’s creditors as well as trans-forming all assets of the company into cash by selling and transferring the business as a whole or of operable parts thereof on an asset-by-asset basis.
 All transactions that serve the liquidation may be carried out.
 The creditors of a corporation, like a GmbH or AG have to be given public notice about the closure of the company, including a call to creditors, so as to enable them to collect their claims by respective publication of the liquidation with the German electronic Federal Gazette (Bundesanzeiger).
-After all creditors’ claims have been settled, any remaining assets/liquidation surplus are distributed to the shareholders.
-However, such distribution can take place at the earliest one year after publication of the liquidation with the German electronic Federal Gazette (restrictive year/one year waiting period).
+After all creditors’ claims have been settled (including those of the fiscal authorities), any remaining as-sets/liquidation surplus are distributed to the shareholders.
+However, such distribution can take place at the earliest one year following the publication of the liquidation with the German Electronic Federal Gazette (restrictive year/one year waiting period).
 After distribution of the liquidation proceeds to the shareholders, the liquidators must file the termination of the liquidation and the deletion of the company with the commercial register.
-The company will be deleted from the commercial register and thus ceases to exist.
+Tax matters must be cleared; in practice, the register court may require confirmation from the tax office prior to deletion.
+Finally, the company will be deleted from the commercial register and thus ceases to exist.

-In any event, keeping in mind the one-year period mentioned above (restrictive year), the liquidation process will take at least 1 ½ years.
+In any event, keeping in mind the one-year period mentioned above (restrictive year), the liquidation process will take at least 12 months and often longer, depending on the circumstances.

 Germany: Doing Business In